frizatch/Python-Publishing-Data-Visualizations/README.md

 By the end of this workshop, you'll:

-- Be familiar with the python visualization libraries *matplotlib* and *seaborn*
+- Be familiar with the python visualization libraries *matplotlib* and *seaborn* and how they work
 - Have exposure to the libraries *numpy*, *pandas* and *geopandas* for working with data
 - Know how to use python for creating figures to add to reports, posters and papers